 - When everything is diced and ready, put the butter into the skillet.
 As soon as the butter is melted, placed a tortilla in the skillet.½ Tablespoon unsalted butter, 1 large flour tortilla

-- Add 1/2 cup of the monterey jack cheese spread out on the tortilla in the skillet.¾ cup monterey jack cheese
+- Add the cheese spread out across the tortilla in the skillet.¾ cup monterey jack cheese

-- Lay slices of the roasted peppers across the entire tortilla in a single layer.
-Sprinkle the chicken, onion, corn, cumin, and cilantro on top.
-Add the remaining monterey jack cheese on top.
+- Lay slices of the roasted peppers across the entire tortilla in a single layer.½ poblano pepper

 - Remove the quesadilla and place on a cutting board to rest for 1-2 minutes.
 The resting will let the cheese start to settle so that it does not all leak out when cut.

 - Cut the quesadilla into triangles and serve with sour cream or your sauces of choice.